YunoHost/apps/README.md

 A High Quality app will be highlighted in the app list and marked as a level 8 app.
 To become a High Quality app, a package has to follow the following rules:

-* The app should already have been in the community list for 2 months.
+* The app should already have been in the list for 2 months.
 * The app should be kept up to date, regarding the upstream source (if it’s possible with our current YunoHost version).
 * The package itself should be up to date regarding the packaging recommendations and helpers.
 * The package should be level 7 for at least 1 month.